Skip to content

 kernel_info_request(job: Job[Content]) -> Content

-Handle a kernel info request.
+Handle an kernel info request.

 Source code in src/async_kernel/kernel.py